 It turns out that it is better to apply isolated T4O on its own to kill the mites than tea tree oil itself.
 This is because other compounds also found in the oil can have an antagonistic effect, which can reduce the miticidal capacity of tea tree oil as a whole.
 (Source).

 Where Terpinen-4-ol Is Found and Its Uses

-T4O is a monoterpene alcohol and is also found in other essential oils, such as marjoram, turpentine, lavender, rosemary and some fruits.
-In addition, it is useful in eliminating Demodex.
-(Source).
 It has disinfectant, sterilization, and antiseptic properties.
-It is a chemical that either in its isolated form, or in an essential oil is used commercially in many products.
+It is a chemical that either in its isolated form or as an essential oil is used commercially in many products.
 These include body lotions and cleansers, flavors, in antibacterial soaps, in preservatives, and shampoos.

 What the NIH Has to Say About T4O

 Clearly, T4O is a pretty interesting and important chemical.
 An enormous amount of additional information about it, the science behind it, and its varied commercial uses can be found on the National Institute of Health’s (NIH) website.
 The NIH has also published the primary study on its ability to disrupt the lifecycle of the Demodex mite and eliminate Demodex populations on human beings, as well as its other properties:

 “… our results showed that Terpinen-4-ol is the most active ingredient in TTO in exerting Demodex mite-killing effects.
 This finding is particularly exciting… (Source).”